 SABR member Rob McQuown is a lifelong Cubs fan who was inspired by a Bill James Abstract to join STATS, Inc., where he was first published in the The Scouting Report, 1993.
 Since then, neither starting up multiple dot-coms or years in big corporate life could pull him convincingly away from his first love, baseball.
 Getting restarted in the industry in 2006 with Baseball Daily Digest, he was welcomed to the Baseball Prospectus team when BDD became a subsidiary of BP - as a programmer and writer, and has contributed extensive web content with both words and programs for numerous sites.

-Today, Jason Parks and the Baseball Prospectus Prospect Staff released our Top 101 Prospects of 2014.
-Here is the Top 101 list displayed by position, by organization, by prospect age, and by tool grades.
+Today, the Baseball Prospectus Prospect Staff released our Top 101 Prospects of 2016.
+Here is the Top 101 list displayed by position, by organization, by prospect age, and by their means of entering professional baseball.
 Enjoy!

 Our objective at BP Stats is to provide sophisticated and useful metrics.
 Our mission is to do this while working transparently.
 Part of this involves reviewing what we have.
 As much—if not more—is about building new things.

 Today we arrive at an update to FRAA—Fielding Runs Above Average—that represents both lanes of the process.
 FRAA is the metric we use at BP to measure the defensive contributions made by players in the field.
 In reviewing what we had, we found something we really needed to fix—outfield assists were not being counted in FRAA.
 We’re also adding some new metrics for catcher throwing skills (SRAA and TRAA) along with the framing and blocking metrics (CSAA and EPAA) we already were adding.
 This will allow FRAA to reflect player defense across a variety of important spectrums.